Here is what we have to date:

 New Zealand Light Leather

 Great Northern Tannery

 1962 Appears to have been family struggle over control of business John Sebastian Booth was briefly replaced by John Wales Booth

-1963 About this year the leather and building side split Booth International formed with JSM Booth in charge and Alfred Booth separated as a building business
+1963 About this year the leather and building side split and Booth International was formed with JSM Booth in charge and Alfred Booth separated as a building business

 1964 Ken Chapman Snr moved from Philadelphia to Boston With the close of the Surpass business the main Booth activity was importing NZ sheep to the Boston area

 1964 Booth Family Split John SM Booth forms Booth International and his cousins stay with the construction business Alfred Booth and Co

 1967-68 Jim Jackman takes over as technical director from Mr Simon Booth Intenational Directors were JSM Booth, Mr Simon/Mr Jackman and David Donald who later had a period at K Shoes

 1971 Booths acquire Turney Bros